aws-samples/config-resource-compliance-dashboard/README.md

 ## Destroy resources

-In order to destroy the dashboard, you need to:
+In order to destroy the dashboard, you need to follow the steps below, depending on your deployment type.

+### All deployment types

 1. Log into the AWS Console of the account where you have deployed the dashboard.
 This is the AWS account ID that you specified in the `Dashboard account ID` parameter of the CloudFormation template.
 1. Open AWS CloudShell in the region where you have deployed the dashboard.